eetil/ansible_rfxlan/README.md

 # ansible_rfxlan
-Ansible playbook to configure RFXtrx433 on Openwrt.
+Ansible playbook to configure RFXtrx433 on Openwrt shared with ser2net.